Depression and suicidal ideation reduced after psychedelic usage

 From mysticism to mental health, the journey of psychedelics in American culture has been quite a trip.
 With hundreds of millions of dollars flowing into psychedelics startups—the "Rainbow Rush"—and a clinical study investigating the therapeutic effects of MDMA and LSD (besides many other single-substance trials), a renaissance is unfolding right before our eyes.

 Researchers are picking up where their forebears left off.
-Hundreds of studies on LSD and psilocybin were conducted in the fifties and sixties.
+Hundreds of studies on LSD and psilocybin were conducted in the '50s and '60s.
 Psychiatrist Sidney Cohen wrote an extensive review in 1960 on the complications and side effects of LSD; he found minimal damaging effects in over 25,000 administrations.
 Likewise, psychiatrist Oscar Janiger used LSD therapeutically with 930 patients.
 He noted few adverse effects.

 Writing about Janiger's experiments, medical anthropologist Marlene Dobkin de Rios notes, "The nature of the individual drug experience reflects the basic psychophysiological action of the substance as it interacts with the total life experience that the person brings to it."